 - Location of hard copies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:

-EaglePicher is performing long-term monitoring and maintenance of the closed lead chemicals settling pond and performing corrective action activities under two hazardous waste permits.
+EaglePicher is conducting corrective action activities and performing long-term monitoring and maintenance of a closed lead chemicals settling pond under two hazardous waste permits.
 The status of EaglePicher’s post-closure and corrective action activities is described below.
 The public can review and copy paper copies of all permits, reports and supporting documents at the agency locations above.

 In its early years, EaglePicher mined many different types of minerals for use in developing new automotive and industrial products, such as storage batteries.
 By the late 1930s, EaglePicher stopped lead smelting and converted to lead chemicals manufacturing.
 The Chemicals Facility manufactured specialty lead chemicals for compounding lubricants, paint and primer pigments, dye colors and vinyl stabilizers, as well as other lead compounds.
 The Chemicals Facility stopped operating in July 2003.

-variety of hazardous wastes were produced as part of the manufacturing operations at the facility.
-EaglePicher previously operated two hazardous waste surface impoundments: 1) lead chemicals settling pond and 2) mercury waste impoundment.
-The lead chemicals settling pond was used to hold treated process wastewater from the Chemicals Facility to allow the remaining solids to settle.
-The mercury impoundment was used to manage wastewater produced by the Couples Facility during the mercury production process in battery manufacturing.
-EaglePicher is currently performing long-term monitoring and maintenance of the closed lead chemicals settling pond and investigation and corrective action activities for releases of hazardous waste to the environment.
+A variety of hazardous wastes were produced as part of the facility operations.
+EaglePicher operated two hazardous waste surface impoundments.
+The lead chemicals settling pond was used to hold treated process wastewater from the Chemicals Facility, to allow the remaining solids to settle.
+The mercury waste impoundment was used to manage wastewater produced by the Couples Facility during the mercury production process in battery manufacturing.

-EaglePicher began closing the five permitted container storage areas in June 2008.
+In June 2008, EaglePicher began closing the five permitted container storage areas.
 Closure activities are nearly complete.